Ericson2314/rust-papers/README.md

   ──────────────────────────────────────
   TC; S; K  ⊢  end('l, k): ¬(LV; LC, 'l)
 ```
-The additional postulate, that 'l is not in any (current) type of any location, ensures that values do not outlive their lifetime.
+The additional postulate, that `'l` is not in any (current) type of any location, should ensure that values do not outlive their lifetime.
+It would be nicer to use a "strict-outlives" relation, but we don't have that.
 Because we do not support controvariant lifetimes, this is sufficient.

 I should remark on the design principles that led me to this formalism.
 Niko's [third blog post](http://smallcultfollowing.com/babysteps/blog/2016/05/09/non-lexical-lifetimes-adding-the-outlives-relation/) goes over the limitations of single-entry-multiple-exit lifetimes defined with dominators, and the series instead opts to define lifetimes as subsets of CFG nodes which satisfy some conditions.